syncfusion-content/ej2-maps-docs/ej2-javascript/maps/js/polygon.md

 ### Tooltip template

-The HTML element can be rendered in the tooltip of the Maps using the [`tooltipTemplate`]() property of the [`polygonSettings`](../api/maps/polygonSettingsModel).
-If you add 'n' numbers of polygon shapes, you may add the `tooltipTemplate` property to each polygon group, which will display the tooltip data for the associated polygon shape.
+Any HTML element can be rendered in the tooltip of the polygon shapes using the [tooltipTemplate]()property of the [polygonSettings](../api/maps/polygonSettingsModel).
+If you add 'n' numbers of polygon shapes, you can add the `tooltipTemplate` property to each polygon, which will display the tooltip for the associated polygon shape.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}